Measuring the influence of beliefs in belief networks: Motivating example

 To produce a more fine-grained analysis, we will consider belief networks of different groups of European citizens.
 Since we seek to establish the link between the influence of beliefs in belief networks and the formal properties of belief networks (temperature and energy), we will consider belief networks of groups for which we expect different levels of these properties.
 Therefore, we will divide our sample into subsamples based on: ideological position of the respondent, interest in politics, and the average time spent following news about politics.

-Previous work has established that belief systems of individuals positioned on the left should be characterized by openness to social change and a preference for greater equality, and those on the right should be characterized by preferences for stability and hierarchy \citep{jostPoliticalIdeologyIts2009}.
-Left-right division plays a dominant role in many political systems across Europe and more politically engaged and interested citizens are more likely use utilize left-right schema in order to organize their preferences and attitudes and utilize ideological messages in order gain "what goes with what" knowledge about the world of politics \citep{kinderNeitherLiberalConservative2017,kalmoeUsesAbusesIdeology2020, freederImportanceKnowingWhat2019}.
-More generally, given that ideology organizes attitudes into thematically consistent networks, has a function of moderating different beliefs and attitudes and given the fact that political issues are considered in light of their ideological implications \citep{federicoPoliticalExpertiseUse2007, jostPoliticalIdeologyIts2009,kayIdeologicalToolboxIdeologies2012,blankenshipSelfValidatingRolePolitical2021}, we can expect different levels of both temperature and energy in groups which are leaning further from the political center, as well as differences in belief influence.
+Given that ideology organizes attitudes into thematically consistent networks, has a function of moderating different beliefs and attitudes and given the fact that political issues are considered in light of their ideological implications \citep{jostPoliticalIdeologyIts2009,kayIdeologicalToolboxIdeologies2012}, we can expect different levels of both temperature and energy in groups which are leaning further from the political center, as well as differences in belief influence.
+In a similar fashion, we can expect that for different levels of political interest and media use, we can expect belief networks with different properties as previous studies have demonstrated strong links between both media use and interest in politics and various political attitudes \citep{strombackMediaMalaiseVirtuous2010,strombackDynamicsPoliticalInterest2013,bimberDigitalMediaPolitical2015}.